Jim Fitterling: Appearances and awards

 Fitterling has appeared in the media as a Dow representative.
 He was the keynote speaker at the 2015 Manufacturing Leadership Summit, and has spoken at the IHS World Petrochemical Conference in Houston, Texas.
 In 2017, the American Institute of Chemical Engineers (AIChE) awarded him the “Doing a World of Good” Medal.
 In 2018, he was given the College of Engineering Alumni Award from the Mizzou Alumni Association.

 Following a bout with cancer in celebration of National Coming Out Day, in 2014 Fitterling came out to Dow's employees.
 He is an advocate for diversity in corporate and educational settings and, in 2016, was quoted by The Wall Street Journal on Dow's public campaign against anti-gay rights legislation in states such as North Carolina, Tennessee, Mississippi, and Georgia.
 Fitterling was ranked #73 on the Top 100 LGBT Leaders list published by The Financial Times in 2015, ranking #28 the following year, #1 in 2018, and #3 in 2019.
 In March 2019, he was featured in the Bloomberg Businessweek article "How Dow Chemical Got Woke".

+In July 2026, he was succeeded as CEO by Karen S. Carter and became executive chairman of Dow.